 Fresh Express and Dole recall hundreds of salad products over listeria concerns

-Both cited concerns of possible contamination with Listeria monocytogenes, which can cause listeria infections.
-Listeria is a foodborne bacterial illness that can be especially serious for pregnant people, those over 65 and others with weakened immune systems.
-Other individuals may experience short-term symptoms including high fever, severe headache, stiffness, nausea, abdominal pain and diarrhea.
+Both cited concerns about possible contamination with Listeria monocytogenes, which can cause listeria infections.
+Listeriosis is a foodborne bacterial illness that can be especially serious for pregnant people, those over 65 and people with weakened immune systems.
+Other individuals may experience short-term symptoms, including high fever, severe headache, stiffness, nausea, abdominal pain and diarrhea.
 Learn more here from the Centers for Disease Control and Prevention.

-The strain of bacteria found in a Fresh Express salad matched that of an outbreak that has sickened people across eight states since 2016
+The strain of bacteria found in a Fresh Express salad matched that from an outbreak that has sickened people across eight states since 2016

-Fresh Express says the recall arose after the Michigan Department of Agriculture got a positive result for Listeria monocytogenes in a routine random sample test of a single package of salad mix that was manufactured at its Streamwood facility and had a use-by date of Dec.
+Fresh Express says the recall arose after the Michigan Department of Agriculture got a positive result for Listeria monocytogenes in a routine random sample test of a single package of salad mix that was manufactured at Fresh Express' Streamwood facility and had a use-by date of Dec.
 8.

-The strain of bacteria detected in that random sample matched the strain of a listeria outbreak that has sickened multiple people across eight states, according to the Food and Drug Administration.
+The strain of bacteria detected in that random sample matched the strain from a listeria outbreak that has sickened multiple people across eight states, according to the Food and Drug Administration.

 The outbreak has been associated with 10 illnesses, 10 hospitalizations and one death spanning these states: